• Skip to primary navigation

 Process to getting a prescription for acne

-Through Miiskin, you get in touch with a dermatologist using an online photo-based dermatology consultation.
+Through Miiskin, you get in touch with a dermatologist using an online dermatology consultation.
 The dermatologist will review your case and will write you a prescription for acne if it is suitable for you.
 Then you can pick it up at the pharmacy of your choice.

-Got more questions about online acne treatment?
+Got more questions consulting an online dermatologist for acne?

 Can I get acne treatment online?